Louisiana-Pacific: Rebuilding in the late 1990s

 Under this new leadership, LP began the difficult task of regrouping.
 The year 1995 had been particularly difficult, one in which the company endured a net loss of $51.7 million.
 The market for building products had sunk as an influx of Canadian lumber had flooded the United States.
 High interest rates and poor weather (which affected home building) only exacerbated LP's problems.
 Even more dangerous to LP, however, was the inauguration of several rival OSB mills.
 As OSB increasingly replaced plywood as a basic construction material, Inner-Seal became less a specialty item exclusively made by LP and more of a building commodity.

 Faced with these new threats, Suwyn implemented a multidimensional plan for recovery.
 First, the company strove to eliminate unprofitable operations.
 In 1996, LP closed the Ketchikan Paper Company, as well as 22 plants and mills.
 More closings followed in 1997 and 1998, and the company sold off a number of additional operations, including the Weather-Seal door and window division in 1998.
+The California timberland was sold to Simpson Investment Company and Mendocino Redwood Company.
 All told, LP sold over $875 million of assets during the three-year period.
 'The assets sales will do two things for us,' Suwyn told Business Wire.
 'They will provide us with additional financial flexibility to grow the company and allow us to focus all our management attention on becoming the premier supplier of building materials.'